leon-chehade/minions/README.md

-# minions
+# Fartings

-Let the minions do something
+In order to hear the minions fart start the application and click the butts of the minions.